SamSamhuns/music_recommendation_app/README.md

 The server will be available at <http://localhost:8080> if using the default port.

-#### Note:
+#### Note

-When changing settings in `docker-compose.yaml` for the mongodb service, the existing docker and shared volumes might have to be purged i.e. when changing replicaset name.
+When changing settings in `docker-compose.yaml` for the mongodb service, the existing docker and shared volumes might have to be purged i.e. when changing `replicaset` name.

+> [!WARNING]
-<p style="color:red;">WARNING: This will delete all existing user, document, and vector records.</p>
+> This will delete all existing user, document, and vector records.

 ```shell
 docker-compose down